markcalendario/basic-attendance-monitoring-system/README.md

-# Basic Enrollment System
+# Attendance Monitoring System

-A basic enrollment system of Arellano University - Jose Rizal High School.
+A database-driven system for monitoring for students' attendance that can be monitored by faculty admins and section adviser.

+***This is my first PHP Project ever built.***

 ## Features

-- Student Registration System
+- Multiple Account System (Faculty Admin, Teacher, and Students)
 - Login System
-- Admin System
+- Attendance System
-- Document Printing Feature

-## Tech Stacks
+## Tech Stack

 **Client:**